lm3nitro/CyberLabs/SiLK/Standalone SiLK and TAP.md

 chmod a+x /etc/init.d/yaf
 ```

-## Update Dynamic Linker:
+## Update Dynamic Linker

-Once everything was downlaoded and installed, I updated the cache of the dynamic linker.
+Once everything was ddownloaded and installed, I updated the cache of the dynamic linker.
 If you do not, it may be necessary to set the LD_LIBRARY_PATH environment variable to /usr/local/lib when you use SiLK or YAF.
 Typically an entry for /usr/local/lib will already exist in the /etc/ld.so.conf.d/ directory.
 To confirm, I used the following command:

 ```
 grep local /etc/ld.so.conf.d/*